-In the City of Lee's Summit, residents with a 2023 Fireworks Permit may discharge approved fireworks on July 2 and 3 from 10 a.m. to 11 p.m. and July 4 from 10 a.m. to midnight.
-Fireworks permits are free and available at City Hall, any approved fireworks tents in Lee's Summit, or on the City's website.
+In the City of Lee's Summit, residents with a 2022 Fireworks Permit may discharge approved fireworks on July 2 and 3 from 10 a.m. to 11 p.m. and July 4 from 10 a.m. to midnight.
+Fireworks permits are free and available at City Hall, any approved fireworks tents in Lee's Summit, or on the City's website, cityofLS.net.

 The City's ordinance allows the possession and use of approved consumer fireworks (1.4G) within the city limits.
-Consumer fireworks not allowed include rockets on a stick (bottle rockets), missiles with fins or rudders for aerodynamic flight, roman candles, and parachutes that suspend illuminated materials.
+Consumer fireworks that are NOT allowed include rockets on a stick (bottle rockets), missiles with fins or rudders for aerodynamic flight, roman candles, and parachutes that suspend illuminated materials.
 Although not a firework, the use of sky lanterns is also prohibited.
-Fireworks sold at the 17 approved not-for-profit tents are legal for use in Lee's Summit.
+Fireworks sold at the 18 approved not-for-profit tents are legal for use in Lee's Summit.